-Don’t forget to click on the ‘Save Rule’ button to save your settings.
+Don’t forget to click the ‘Save Rule’ button to save your settings.

-Step 7.
-Adding a Link to Course Sign up and Register Page
+Step 7: Adding a Link to the Course Signup and Register Page

 MemberPress makes it easy to easily send users to the page where they can register and sign up for your course by purchasing a membership plan.

 It automatically generates a link for each membership plan that you can add anywhere on your site.

 Simply edit a membership plan, and you’ll see the link below the membership title.
 You can also manually type in your domain name followed by /register/your-membership-title/

 You can add this link anywhere on your website in a post, page, or navigation menu.

 It will take users to the registration page.

 You can even share this link on your sales pages, webinars, podcasts, Facebook groups, social media, and other traffic channels.